Contents

 13. Changes, term, and governing law

 We may update or modify these Terms from time to time as the service or law changes.
 We will provide reasonable notice of material changes through the Association, and continued use of the service after an update constitutes acceptance.
-The service term and termination are governed by the Customer's Service Agreement; on termination, the Association has 30 days to export its data, after which Navecta deletes it (see the Privacy Policy and Service Agreement).
+The service term and termination are governed by the Customer's Service Agreement; on termination, the Association has 30 days to export its data (unless a different period is agreed with Navecta in writing), after which Navecta deletes it (see the Privacy Policy and Service Agreement).
 These Terms are governed by Arizona law, with venue in Arizona.
+If any provision of these Terms is found invalid or unenforceable (other than the class-action waiver in Section 12(c), which has its own severability rule in Section 12(f)), that provision will be limited or eliminated to the minimum extent necessary, and the rest of these Terms will remain in full force and effect.

 14. Contact